akveg-map/class-descriptions/00_data_entry/314_ArcticHerbaceousActiveFloodplain.md

 ## Environment

 **Environment Description**: This [level] represents an early successional stage of vegetated, active floodplains.
 Due to frequent flooding, soils consist of sorted sand, gravel, or cobble with minimal pedogenesis.
-Excessive drainage and the near absence of organic material creates a nutrient poor environment that inhibits the establishment and growth of slow growing and woody species.
+Excessive drainage and the near absence of organic material create a nutrient-poor environment that inhibits the establishment and growth of slow-growing and woody species.
 Owing to the high capacity of water to retain heat and the proximity of this type to the main channel, permafrost is deep and not a formative element.

 **Physiography:** [physiography_text]